University of Florida word mark

 How does the system budget for 9-month faculty salaries?

-All proposals will now be budgeted by “person months” rather than percentage of effort.
-This is a significant change in our business process and enables UFIRST to be usable for 9-, 10- and 12-month appointments.
-To support this change, all base salaries shown in the personnel budget grids are annualized to 12 months.
+All proposals will be budgeted by “person months” rather than percentage of effort.
+This enables UFIRST to be usable for 9-, 10- and 12-month appointments.
+All base salaries shown in the personnel budget grids are annualized to 12 months.
 UFIRST will display both the person months and the percent effort in the budget grids to assist with effort reporting and the sponsors still requiring percentage of effort.

 The University strongly prefers to do all business in U.S. dollars.
 This mitigates the risk of fluctuations in currency valuation.
 UFIRST can only calculate in U.S. dollars.
 If the sponsor requires you to submit budgets in foreign currency, we recommend building the budget in UFIRST, exporting and then using a recognized conversion source to create the version submitted to the sponsor.